Mom and 2-year-old son kicked off flight because he was not wearing mask

-CHICAGO, Illinois -- A Chicago mother said she and her young son were kicked off a Southwest Airlines flight because he wasn't wearing a mask.
+CHICAGO, Illinois -- A Chicago mother said she and her toddler son were kicked off a Southwest Airlines flight because he wasn't wearing a mask.

-Jodi Degyansky says her 2-year-old son was eating snacks on the plane before it took off Saturday from Florida to Chicago.
+Jodi Degyansky said her 2-year-old son was eating snacks on the plane before it took off Saturday from Florida to Midway Airport.

-Flight attendants told Degyansky the boy had to keep his mask on.
-However shortly afterward, they were both escorted off the plane.
+The incident was partially captured on cell phone video, which begins when a Fort Meyers Airport gate agent is already asking Degyansky and her son to leave the flight.

-"I agree with the process and protocol in place, I also think there needs to be some leniency when it comes to eating and drinking.
-Seems like there's a lot of grey area," Degyansky said.
+"They came over maybe four or five times and asked him to pull up his mask, will he wear his mask the duration of the flight, are you confident he'll wear his mask?
+Which I absolutely was," she said.

 SEE ALSO: